New York City

 HPD 9% LIHTC is a major source of equity for the permanent financing of supportive housing development and is allocated competitively.

 Low-income households making up to 60% Area Median Income (AMI).
 Additionally, HPD can prioritize funding for certain populations (or other factors) in their Qualified Allocation Plan (QAP).

-- 20% of the units are occupied by households at or below 50% of the area median income (AMI) or
+- At least 20% of the units are occupied by households at or below 50% of the area median income (AMI) or

-- 40% of the units are occupied by households with incomes at or below 60% of the AMI.
+- At least 25% of the units are occupied by households with incomes at or below 60% of the AMI.

 For More Information

 See HPD's website.

 - Developers seeking eligibility information should contact: Christina Duran, Director of LIHTC Allocations - (212) 863-5184

 - Developers seeking compliance information should contact: Peter Donohue, Director of LIHTC Compliance - (212) 863-7371

 - For supportive housing specific questions, contact: Theresa Cassano, Director, Supportive Housing Loan Program - (212) 863-8009